SarathUW/PiWRIS/docs/technology_review_by_library.md

 - **Pandas**: Ideal for general, smaller datasets.
 - **Polars**: Fastest for large-scale data processing.
 - **Modin**: Best choice for scaling up pandas with parallel processing.

+For PyWris, Polars can be best to efficiently do extrapolation for in-memory timeseries data.
+For vector data, Modin or geopandas will be a better choice.